Barissucu/stroke_prediction/readme.md

 # Stroke Risk Prediction
-A model that calculates the risk in which users pose data pose for a stroke based on their demographic and biological data.
+A model that calculates the risk in which users pose for a stroke based on their demographic and biological data.
 This project aims to help users understand which factors may contribute to their stroke risk and provide insights beyond a simple “Yes” or “No” prediction.

 ## Description